bbyars/mountebank/CONTRIBUTING.md

 ### API changes

-I consider the REST API the public API from a semantic versioning standpoint, and I aspire never to have to release a v2 of mountebank.
+I consider the REST API the public API from a semantic versioning standpoint, and I aspire never to have to release a breaking change of mountebank.
 In my opinion, *the API is more important than the code behind it*; we can fix the code, but we can't change the API once it's been documented.
 Therefore, expect more scrutiny for API changes, and don't be offended if I recommend some changes.
 I often agonize over the names in the API, and use tests to help me play with ideas.